 A Public Safety Power Shutoff (PSPS) is a last resort measure that involves temporarily turning off power when extreme wildfire risk factors occur.
 PSPS is only one part of FortisAlberta’s comprehensive wildfire mitigation strategy.
 It may be implemented when high winds, low humidity and dry vegetation create extreme risk conditions.
-This proactive measure is taken to help keep communities safe.
+This proactive measure is used to help keep communities safe.

 If you have medical devices that rely on electricity to operate or re-charge, you are encouraged to have backup plans and be prepared.
 Please contact the company that issues your bill to verify that your phone number, email address and your medical requirements are up to date.